Both of You, Dance Like You Want to Win!: Cultural references

-Writer Dennis Redmond described "Both of You, Dance Like You Want to Win!" as the Evangelion's most explicit comic parody of the mecha genre; he also noted that the final battle references "the shot techniques of the televised sports event and Olympic gymnastics routine".
+Israfel's two little individual parts are named Kō and Otsu by Nerv; their names come from the series of Heavenly Stems, a system of ordinals indigenous to China.
+Writer Dennis Redmond described "Both of You, Dance Like You Want to Win!" as the Neon Genesis Evangelion's most explicit comic parody of the mecha genre; he also noted that the final battle references "the shot techniques of the televised sports event and Olympic gymnastics routine".
 Jacob Parker-Dalton, a writer for the website Otaquest, mentioned the installment as an example of the influence of Space Battleship Yamato, Ultraman, and Mobile Suit Gundam on Anno.
 Other references are to earlier Gainax works.
-In one scene Ritsuko wears glasses similar to Electra's character from Nadia: The Secret of Blue Water, while the holograms with which Asuka and Shinji communicate, used unrealistically during conversations, have been compared to those in Gunbuster.
+Ritsuko wears glasses similar to Electra's character from Nadia: The Secret of Blue Water in one scene, while the holograms with which Asuka and Shinji communicate, used unrealistically during conversations, have been compared to those in Gunbuster.
 During the first confrontation against Israfel, a building with the sign "Studio Fantasia", a name listed as an associate producer on the staff of Gainax's Otaku no video, appears.

+Themes and analysis

-According to DVD Talk, this and other installments of the arc adds a lot more "heart and soul" to the story, with a combination of action, comedy and even dramatic moments.
-An official pamphlet of the series compared it to the island arch of Nadia: The Secret of Blue Water, The episode focuses on several themes in the series, such as the value of masculinity or the analysis of interpersonal relationships.
+According to DVD Talk, this and other installments of the arc add a lot more "heart and soul" to the story, with a combination of action, comedy, and even dramatic moments.
+An official pamphlet of the series compared it to the island arc of Nadia.
+The episode focuses on several themes in the series, such as the value of masculinity or the analysis of interpersonal relationships.
 Cannarsi noted how the script analogizes the couples of Shinji and Asuka and that of Misato and Kaji, who both have kissing scenes during "Both of You, Dance Like You Want to Win!"; the former is characterized by adolescent tones, awkwardness, and uncertainty, while Misato and Kaji's has a much more adult sensuality.
 Moreover, the encyclopedia magazine Evangelion Chronicle noted how Asuka's personality is emphasized as she steps on love letters addressed to her in the first scenes.
 Asuka flaunts her strength, but she is beaten in combat by Israfel, and in training with Shinji she is initially unsuccessful.
-Newtype magazine noted that she place herself in a physically higher position in the scene where she meets Rei for the first time, but she also cries in the bed scene with Shinji, saying the word "mama" in her sleep.
-The episode, therefore, also depicts the girl's inner fragility, hidden by her aggressive and seemingly strong facade.
+Newtype and Animedia magazines noted that she places herself in a physically higher position in the scene where she meets Rei for the first time, but she also cries in the bed scene with Shinji, saying the word "mama" in her sleep.
+Protoculture Addicts magazine also noted that Rei is unaffected and unimpressed by Asuka.
+When Asuka suggests that they become friends for convenience's sake, Rei responds by saying that she will do so if ordered to.
+According to writer Claudio Cordella, the feelings of veiled hostility towards Rei that Asuka shows confirm her competitive nature.
+The episode, therefore, depicts Asuka's inner fragility, hidden by her aggressive and seemingly strong façade.